jiangllan/jiangllan.github.io/_pages/about.md

 I received my MS degree from the [Department of Automation](https://www.au.tsinghua.edu.cn/) at Tsinghua University, supervised by [Prof. Rui Jiang](https://www.au.tsinghua.edu.cn/info/1111/1526.htm).

-I aim to build interpretable and trustworthy AI models.
-My current work advances the capabilities of the HunYuan models through innovations in data and architecture.
+I am dedicated to developing interpretable and trustworthy AI models.
+My current work focuses on advancing the HunYuan models through innovations in data and architecture.

 <!-- What's New ===== -->